stepcode/stepcode.github.io/List_of_projects.md

 -   Brief Explanation: Generate a part28 XML schema from an EXPRESS schema and generate a part28read program

--   Expected Results: Like how SCL already generates C++ and python libraries and a part21read program, extend the capability to the alternate part28 XML schema standard and a part28read program.
-    Develop an application that converts between part21 and part28.
+-   Expected Results: Like how SC already generates C++ and python libraries and a p21read program, extend the capability to the alternate part28 XML schema standard and a p28read program.
+Develop an application that converts between p21 and p28.

--   Knowledge Prerequisite: SCL currently supports C++ and python code generation.
+-   Knowledge Prerequisite: SC currently supports C++ and python code generation.

 Project: Database Persistence